by Hitman 44077, partially adapted from Crisis on Infinite Earths #10 by Marv Wolfman and George Pérez

 Before they began their efforts to travel back to the dawn of time, the Earth-X hero known as Uncle Sam spoke.
 “Mebbe it’s time t’remind us what this here’s all about.
 We got here folks not only from different countries, but different worlds!
 Not all of us believe in the same things… ‘least not politically speakin’.
 But that’s okay.
 The thing is we got us the right to think differently.
 But right now, we all gotta forget those differences.

 “Y’see, we’re fightin’ not only for our lives… but for our freedom to think as we do… to act as we do… to be what we want to be.
 That may sound kinda corny to some of you… an’ maybe it is… but it’s what freedom’s all about… and I reckon deep down inside no matter where you come from, no matter what religion you are… or what politics you believe — you gotta believe that.
 That’s it, folks… we’re fightin’ to preserve life an’ liberty… so let’s give it our best shot, eh?”

 He’s right.
 If we’re to win this thing, then I’ve got to do my part… even if it kills me, Kid Flash thought as he walked toward the track on which he would run.
 He waited in thought, not paying attention to anything other than the signal that he needed, the signal that would start this race against time.

-“Sure you’re OK, Wally?”
+“Sure you’re okay, Wally?”
 Jay interrupted.

 “I said I was.
 Let’s do what we have to,” Kid Flash said.

-Within seconds, after the Lord of Time’s space craft made its way into the past, Corky Baxter alerted the two speedsters via radio transmission.
+Within seconds, after the Lord of Time’s spacecraft made its way into the past, Corky Baxter alerted the two speedsters via radio transmission.
 “Flashes — get ready!”